joshcummingsdesign/bible-notes/wp-content/plugins/better-section-navigation/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Restore Simple Section Navigation's handling of the display of child pages *not* descended from the current page.
+Simple Section Navigation did not display other pages' children unless the "show all pages in section" checkbox was checked, but formerly, Better Section Navigation would show all children of _siblings_ of the current page.

 = 1.6 =
 * Add full backward compatibility for Simple Section Navigation.
 Better Section Navigation is now a drop-in replacement.